bchainhub/dapp-starter/README.md

 ## Config merge behavior

 The hidden config file is merged into the `modules` object in `vite.config.ts`.
+Remember: this is client-visible config—no secrets or server-only values (use SvelteKit `$env/*/private` or Vite `import.meta.env` instead).

 Supported behavior: